Campaign on for top jobs across Simcoe County

 In Collingwood, two-term mayor Sandra Cooper isn’t running again.
 The election should be enlivened by the September start of a judicial inquiry into the 2012 sale of Collingwood Utility Services Corporation to PowerStream Inc. and the subsequent allocation of proceeds of the transaction for recreational facilities at Central Park and Heritage Park.
 The role of Cooper’s brother, former MP Paul Bonwick, is expected to come under scrutiny.
 Deputy Mayor Brian Saunderson, elected in 2014 as a critic of the 2010 council, is running for mayor.
 He’s opposed by retired OPP detachment commander John Trude and businessman Michael Blair, a newcomer to Collingwood.

-In New Tecumseth, Madhunt reporter and editor Tony Veltri, a sharp-eyed council observer for the past decade, is entering the political arena, challenging incumbent Rick Milne, a genial old-style politician elected deputy mayor in 2010, and mayor in 2014.
+In New Tecumseth, Madhunt reporter and editor Tony Veltri, a sharp-eyed council observer for the past 28 years, is entering the political arena, challenging incumbent Rick Milne, a genial old-style politician elected deputy mayor in 2010, and mayor in 2014.
 Milne has presided over a massive urbanization of the municipality.
 It will be a campaign to watch.

 Two strong contenders face off in the battle for the mayor’s job in Innisfil: former mayor Barb Baguley (elected amid high hopes for change in 2010, defeated by Gord Wauchope in 2014) and Deputy Mayor Lynn Dolin, who has made her mark on the provincial scene as head of the Association of Municipalities of Ontario.
 Ward 4 Councillor Stan Daurio is also in the race.
 There are five candidates for the deputy position, including former deputy mayor Dan Davidson, defeated by Dollin in 2014.